 UTAS is a world class university that enjoys an enviable reputation for teaching and research locally, nationally and internationally.
-UTAS offers a diversity of academic disciplines with more than 100 courses and 70 different degrees available in five faculties and three institutes being the faculties of Arts, Education, Health, Law, Science, Engineering & Technology and Tasmanian School of Business & Economics; and Australian Maritime College, Institute for Marine and Antarctic Studies(IMAS) and the Menzies Research Institute Tasmania.
+UTAS offers a diversity of academic disciplines with more than 100 courses and 70 different degrees available in five faculties and three institutes being the faculties of Arts, Education, Health, Law, Science, Engineering & Technology and Tasmanian School of Business & Economics; and Australian Maritime College, Institute for Marine and Antarctic Studies(IMAS) and the Menzies Institute for Medical Research.

 While the University's activities are international in scope, it also reflects the distinctiveness of Tasmania.
 The 20,000 students at UTAS enjoy the best of all worlds: excellence in academic teaching and research, and a campus life free from the overcrowding and access difficulties suffered at many larger universities.

 There are two general terms for awards.
 A Scholarship is based primarily on academic merit, and a Bursary or Access Scholarship is based on financial need.

 When considering setting up an award you are able to discuss the naming of the scholarship, a range of selection criteria and if you would like to be involved in the selection process.
 A periodic review of the arrangements and your satisfaction will be scheduled to suit your requirements.

 Some of the most rewarding examples of organisations that provide scholarships have students in each year of their study, providing ongoing support.
 This builds a network of current and past students to strengthen the organisation's graduate opportunities and connection with fresh ideas and insights from the next generation.

 There are two ways to provide a scholarship, either by donating funds to set up an endowment where the income provides the ongoing monies to support the scholarship or by pledging an amount that is provided on an annual basis to support the award.